bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 That was a reassurance to everyone.
 Adrex got up from his chair.

-"I'll be downstairs if you need me, he said."
+"I'll be downstairs if you need me" he said.

 His guts were turning - both of relief, but also of worry for his brother.
 He had so many questions for him - where he had been, if he were ever to come back, what he had seen, and who he had met.